-If you are unable to make our registration dates no worries — we accept new students anytime!
+If you were unable to make our registration dates no worries — we accept new students anytime!
 Please email our school director to make arrangements.

 Classes are once a week at St. James Church Hall on Portland Street in Dartmouth.
 They run from mid-September to the end of May and are less than $10 a week!